 - As a JSON structured taxonomy of entities, predefined types and properties.

-The exchange file formats for exchanging and sharing data according to the conceptual schema are:
+The exchange file formats for exchanging and sharing data according to the computer interpretable schemas are:

 - Clear text encoding of the exchange structure, defined in ISO 10303-21,